nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case ID:** UC05 \- Mark Attendance
 **Main Success Scenario (MSS):**

+1. TA finds a student in the system.
-1. TA records attendance for a student.
+2. TA records attendance for the student.
-2. TAHub outputs the successful recording of attendance.
+3. TAHub outputs the successful recording of attendance.

 Use case ends.